 The Challenge Station is located at the Baton Rouge Community College (BRCC) Automotive Center at 1969 North Lobdell, Baton Rouge, LA 70806.
 If you feel that your vehicle was not inspected properly or would like to challenge the results of your original test, a free retest is available.
 The Challenge Station is not authorized to issue state inspection stickers, but there are trained mechanics that will retest your vehicle for free to determine if your vehicle actually failed for the reason stated.
 Appointments are recommended, but walk-ins are welcome.
 The facility is open 8:00 am - 4:30 pm (Monday through Saturday) and can be reached by calling 342-8425.
 Vehicle owners whose vehicles failed because of a non-communication are encouraged to utilize this station.

 If your vehicle fails because it failed to communicate, you should proceed to the Challenge Station for a free retest.
 If it does pass, you may return to the MVI station for your new sticker.
 If it fails again, a free secondary diagnostic can be performed on site to verify that there is nothing wrong with the vehicle.

 The orange temporary sticker is valid for thirty (30) days, during which time you are entitled to one (1) free retest at the original MVI station.
 After your vehicle is repaired or the problem has been resolved, you may return to the original inspection station within the thirty-day period and receive the free retest.
 If your vehicle fails again, you may have to pay for any subsequent inspections.
-At any time, if you would like to challenge the inspection results, you can receive a free retest at the Emissions Challenge Station located in Port Allen.
+At any time, if you would like to challenge the inspection results, you can receive a free retest at the Emissions Challenge Station.
 If your vehicle passes, you will be instructed to return to the original MVI station to receive a valid inspection sticker.